agraef/apcmini/ardour-clip-launcher.md

 This program is implemented as a Pd patch, and includes some externals written in Lua, so you'll need Pd (any recent version of vanilla [Pd](http://msp.ucsd.edu/software.html) or [Purr Data](https://agraef.github.io/purr-data/) will do) and Pd-Lua.
 Purr Data comes with a suitable version of Pd-Lua included.
 When using vanilla Pd, get the latest Pd-Lua version from Deken, or directly from https://agraef.github.io/pd-lua/.
 (Pd-Lua 0.11.5 and later have been tested.)

-The mdnsbrowser external also requires a Zeroconf (Avahi/Bonjour) module for Lua which is written in C. This is used to discover the OSC connection to Ardour, and needs to be compiled in the lib subdirectory by running `make` there.
+The mdnsbrowser external also requires a Zeroconf (Avahi/Bonjour) module for Lua which is written in C. This is used to discover the OSC connection to Ardour, and needs to be compiled in the ardour-clip-launcher subdirectory by running `make` there.
 (This will only work if you have Avahi or Bonjour installed and configured on your system; you may want to consult the README of the [mdnsbrowser](https://github.com/agraef/mdnsbrowser) module for more detailed information.
 Also, it seems that at the time of this writing, Ardour doesn't support Bonjour on Windows.
 Below you can find some instructions on how to manually set up the OSC connection if Zeroconf is not working for you.)

 ## Setup